dearestalexander/alexroan/src/posts/2025-10-02-s4hana-cloud-public.md

 title: How different is the implementation of S/4HANA Cloud Public from on-premise?
 author: Alexander Roan
 date: 2025-09-05
-tags:
-hashtags: ["post", "sap", "finance"]
+hashtags: ["all", "sap", "finance", "technology"]
-project:
-subproject:
-image:
-imageAlt: /assets/images/sap/cloud/s4hana-cloud-cover.jpg
+image:  /assets/images/sap/cloud/s4hana-cloud-cover.jpg
+imageAlt: A cover image for the post showing the article title
 description:  I've started looking into the implementation process for SAP S/4HANA Public Cloud
 ---